Hmtgit7/entnt_assignment/Readme.md

 - Overdue communication trends.
 - Interactive charts using Chart.js.

+### Login and Registration
+- Secure user authentication using JSON Web Tokens (JWT).
+- User registration for creating new accounts.

+### Responsive Design
+- Optimized for various screen sizes and devices.

+### clickable button
+- Clickable buttons for easy navigation.
+- Navigatin from user dashboard to anlytical dashboard
+- Navigatin from anlytical dashboard to user dashboard
+- Navigatin from admin dashboard to analytical dashboard

 ### Dark Mode and Light Mode
 - Toggle between dark and light modes for a personalized experience.